 NAVSA is now seeking nominations for the Donald Gray Prize for best essay published in the field of Victorian Studies.
 The prize carries with it an award of $500 and will be awarded to essays that appeared in print or online in journals from the previous calendar year.
 Essays may be on any topic related to the study of Victorian Britain.
 Note that the actual date of appearance trumps the date given on the issue itself since it's common for journals to lag behind official issue dates.
 (The prize is limited to journal essays; those published in essay collections are not eligible.)
 The winner will also receive complementary registration at the NAVSA conference at which his or her award will be announced.
-Anyone, regardless of NAVSA membership status, is free to nominate an essay that appeared in print between 1 January 2016 and 31 December 2016.
+Anyone, regardless of NAVSA membership status, is free to nominate an essay that appeared in print between 1 January 2017 and 31 December 2017.
 Nominations will also be solicited from the Advisory Board of NAVSA and the prize committee judges; self-nominated essays are equally welcome.
-Authors may be from any country and of any institutional standing, and need not be NAVSA members.
+Authors may be from any country, of any institutional standing, and need not be NAVSA members.

-To nominate an essay, please submit by Friday, 26 May 2017: (1) a brief cover sheet with complete address and email information for both the essay's nominator and its author, and (2) a digital copy of the essay (in .pdf, .doc or .docx) to the Executive Secretary of NAVSA, Deborah Denenholz Morse, at the following e-mail address: email@example.com
+To nominate an essay, please submit by Friday, 1 June 2018: (1) a brief cover sheet with complete address and email information for both the essay's nominator and its author, and (2) a digital copy of the essay (in .pdf, .doc or .docx) to the Executive Secretary of NAVSA, Sean Grass, at the following e-mail address: email@example.com

 The winning essay will be selected according to three criteria: 1) Potential significance for Victorian studies; 2) Quality and depth of scholarly research and interpretation; 3) Clarity and effectiveness of presentation.
 The judges will choose one essay for the award, with one honorary runner-up also selected, when appropriate, and will provide a short paragraph for use in announcing the award.
 If the judges are deadlocked, the decision is thrown to the NAVSA Executive Council.